arieshab/learn-day-react/README.md

 ### Creating an app

 To create a new app, use iTerm on your workstation to run the commands below:
-(You can choose to name your app my-app like below or substitute any name you like!)

 `create-react-app my-app`

+(You can choose to replace the name 'my-app' with whatever you like!)

 `cd my-app`

 ### Start and view your shiny new app